GravityKit/Potomatic/README.md

 **Potomatic** is a command-line tool for translating `.pot` (Portable Object Template) files into multiple languages using AI (currently OpenAI).
 We built it to streamline large-scale localization of WordPress products, a process we detail in [this behind‑the‑scenes article](https://www.gravitykit.com/translating-wordpress-plugins-using-chatgpt/).

-While [`gpt-po`](https://github.com/ryanhex53/gpt-po) helped us get started, we needed smarter retry logic, cost controls, and better visibility into large jobs, among other things. **Potomatic** delivers those improvements and more, as well adds fine‑grained prompt tuning through a built‑in [A/B testing utility](#-ab-testing-for-prompt-optimization).
+While [`gpt-po`](https://github.com/ryanhex53/gpt-po) helped us get started, we needed smarter retry logic, cost controls, and better visibility into large jobs, among other things. **Potomatic** delivers those improvements and more, as well adds fine‑grained prompt tuning through a built‑in [A/B testing utility](#ab-testing-for-prompt-optimization).

-## 📢 Disclaimer
+## Disclaimer

 Translation quality varies depending on factors such as model selection, prompt design, and the complexity of the source text. **Potomatic** can generate a baseline translation, but the output should always be reviewed and verified before use.